 Beginning in August 2010, a series of civil lawsuits was initiated in several U.S. federal courts and in Canada against several defendants alleging that Leggett and Platt and certain other manufacturers of polyurethane foam products had engaged in price fixing in violation of U.S. and Canadian antitrust laws.
 We were party to several antitrust proceedings regarding polyurethane foam products.
 The majority of these proceedings were fully resolved in 2015.
 The ultimate amount of settlement payments in these cases was not materially different than the amounts originally accrued.
-The remaining antitrust proceedings, is disclosed below.
+The remaining antitrust proceeding, along with the resolution of the other proceedings, is disclosed below.